 COVID-19 entry requirements and restrictions in Italy

-For all other travelers, COVID-19 testing, vaccination, or quarantine is currently not required to enter the Schengen Zone and Italy.
+COVID-19 testing, vaccination, or quarantine are currently not required to enter the Schengen Zone and Italy.

 Where can I learn more?

-Our dedicated online team of customer service agents is available 24/7 via online chat, to assist with any questions you may have, or you can email them at [email protected].
+Our dedicated online team of customer service agents is available via online chat to answer any questions you may have, or you can email them at [email protected].

 Required Documents to Apply

-With this visa you can stay in Italy for a maximum of 90 days, starting when you arrive in the country.
+- With this visa you can stay in Italy for a maximum of 90 days, starting when you arrive in the country or the Schengen Zone.

-With the Italy Schengen Visa you can do tourist and business activities, you can do short studies, play sports, receive medical treatments, visit friends/family, and do cultural activities.
+- With the Italy Schengen Visa you can do tourist and business activities, short studies, play sports, receive medical treatments, visit friends/family, and do cultural activities.

-With this visa you can’t work or study for long periods of time.
+- With this visa you can’t work or study for longer periods.

-iVisa is a legitimate company, accredited and recognized by the International Air Transport Association (IATA).
-For more information, see the FAQs below.
+- iVisa is a legitimate company, accredited and recognized by the International Air Transport Association (IATA).

 Was this page helpful?